judeleonard/Judeleonard/README.md

 ### About Me
 My name is Ndu Jude Chukwuebuka, I go by the online name Judeleonard.
 I'm a graduate of Physics and Python certified.
-I'm a junior data scientist.I specialize in Machine Learning and Data Analytics with a very strong interest in AI.
+I'm a data scientist.I specialize in Machine Learning and Data Analytics with a very strong interest in AI.
-I'm currently working on machine learning and real time decision projects as an intern at hamoye.I'm also open to an entry level role as a junior Data Scientist or any DS-internship position(onsite) to help grow my career even further.
+I interned at Hamoye, where I worked on machine learning and real time decision projects.
+I'm also open to an entry level role as a Data Scientist or any DS-internship position(onsite/remote) to help grow my career even further.
 I love contributing to open source community .
 Python is my favorite language.

 ### Reach Me Via